This quince and beef stew is the most popular Persian recipe on my blog for good reason and will please everyone at the dinner table.

 - 3 quinces each cut in 8 wedges (If you can't find quince, you can substitute with granny smith apples.
 However, do not add the apples until the last 15-20 minutes.)

-- 1 pinch saffron ground and steeped in 2 tablespoon hot water
+- 1 pinch saffron ground and steeped in 2 tbsp hot water

 - Salt and pepper